avand56/Neural-Networks/README.md

 1) A CNN and an ANN to predict housing prices from mixed image and dataframe data.

-2) A multi-task CNNk to predict digits and colours from an image input.
+2) A multi-task CNN to predict digits and colours from an image input.

 3) A markdown file to explain semantic image segmentation convolutional neural networks to the research group.